1.1 The name of the Corporation is WITF, Inc.

 a.
 No proxy voting shall be permitted at any meeting of Directors.

 5.10 Any vacancy occurring in the Board or any Directorship to be filled by reason of an increase in the number of Directors, shall be filled by the Board.
-The term of any Director who is absent from four (4) consecutive regular meetings of the Board shall expire, and the position declared vacant, if such Director fails to furnish justification for such absences which is acceptable to the Nominating Committee.
-Directors may request from the Nominating Committee a leave of absence from board service for reasons of illness, travel or other circumstances.
+A Director who is absent from four (4) consecutive regular meetings of the Board shall prompt a conversation with the Chair of the Governance and Nominating Committee.
+Directors may request from the Governance and Nominating Committee a leave of absence from board service for reasons of illness, travel or other circumstances.
 If granted, the leave of absence suspends the term of the Director until his or her return.

 5.11 At the annual meeting of the Corporation and subsequent to election of Directors, the Board shall elect, from the members of the newly constituted Board, a Chair and Vice Chair.
 The Chair shall serve for up to two one-year terms and until a successor is elected and qualified, or until his or her earlier death, resignation or removal.
 The Chair shall preside over meetings of the Board or, in his or her absence, the Vice Chair shall preside.
 The Secretary of the Corporation or, in his or her absence, an Assistant Secretary, shall act as Secretary of each meeting, but if neither the Secretary nor an Assistant Secretary is present, those in attendance shall choose any person present to act as Secretary of the meeting.